- Summit Pisang Peak at 6091 m.

 Day 03: Drive from Kathmandu to Dharapani (1,960m/6,430ft): 11-12 hours

-We will leave Kathmandu after having the breakfast.
+We will leave Kathmandu after having breakfast.
 We have a long journey to travel today to Dharapani enjoying the countryside views like hills and mountains.
 We will be passing through the city of lakes-Pokhara while moving to Dharapani.
 Stay overnight in Dharapani.

 Day 04: Dharapani to Chame (2,710m/8,891ft): 5 - 6 hours

 From Dharapani we will leave for Chame today.
 Following the few steep forested ridges, our trails continue through the course of Landslide.
 While we walk through the trail we will enjoy the amazing views of Lamjung Himal, Annapurna II, and Annapurna IV.
-Before reaching Chame we will cross a small hot spring where we can have relax our body.
+Before reaching Chame we will cross a small hot spring where we can have to relax our bodies.
 Overnight stay at Chame.

 Day 05: Chame to Upper Pisang (3,700m/12,136ft): 5-6hours

 From Chame, our next stop will be Upper Pisang.
 The trail begins from dense fine forests and the narrow steep path which leads us to the curved rock face.
 While walking to upper Pisang we are rewarded by the stunning views of Himalayan peaks.
-After walking about thirty minutes uphill we will reach to Pisang.
+After walking about thirty minutes uphill we will reach Pisang.

 Day 06: Acclimatization

-This day is set for the rest day as well as hike around the local area of upper Pisang village.
+This day is set for the rest day as well as a hike around the local area of upper Pisang village.
 Our health expert will advise us not to remain idle for the whole day that’s why we will roam around the local area of Pisang village.
-We will interact with the local people and experience about their lifestyle.
+We will interact with the local people and experience their lifestyles.
 The mind-blowing views of Annapurna, Gangapurna, and Tilicho will make our walk worthy.

 Day 07: Upper Pisang to Pisang Peak Base Camp (4,380m/14,370ft): 4-5 hours